Andrew-Steingass/Northwestern/msds_431_intro_golang/assignment_9_GoLang_Packages/README.md

 ## Comparing Results with R

 I chose to compare hard coded samples between R and Go.
-The last assignment I had problems because I went a different route.
+On the last assignment, I had problems because I went a different route.
 This will allow a straight comparison between both methods, R and Go.
 Both methods produce the same results.